Kevin Jennings: GLSEN and writing

 In 1998, he won the Lambda Literary Award in the Children's/Young Adult category for his book Telling Tales Out of School.
 He has published six books on gay rights and education.
 His works have described his own past as a closeted gay student.

 In July 2004, Jennings received the National Education Association (NEA)'s Virginia Uribe Award for Creative Leadership in Human Rights.
 NEA Republican Educators Caucus chairwoman Diane Lenning protested the award because—by her reading of a story in Jennings' book One Teacher in 10—she thought he broke Massachusetts law in 1988 by not reporting a sixteen-year-old gay high school student's relationship with an older man.
 Three days later, the caucus ousted Lenning as chairwoman over her stance against gays, and later that month The Washington Times published a letter from Jennings saying the accusations were hurtful, inaccurate and potentially libelous.
 CNN subsequently confirmed that the student was above the age of consent in Massachusetts and not sexually active.
 The incident resurfaced in 2009 as part of a social conservatives' campaign against Jennings' appointment to head the U.S. Department of Education's Office of Safe and Drug-Free Schools, as well as a conference sponsored by GLSEN with the Massachusetts Department of Education in 2000 where instructors were fired for promoting the practice of fisting to underage youth.

-Jennings is a lifelong, avid ice hockey fan, who has played in the New York City Gay Hockey Association.
-In 2005, he suffered a near-fatal heart attack after a game, but he recovered and returned to the ice in 2007.
-In 2008, Jennings spoke out against the practice of homophobic chants from fans at New York Rangers home games, and stopped his practice of regularly attending their games for about a month.
+In 2008, Jennings, a life-long ice hockey enthusiast, spoke out against the practice of homophobic chants from fans at New York Rangers home games, and stopped his practice of regularly attending their games for about a month.
 Jennings and the director of the Gay Hockey Association met with officials of the Rangers and Madison Square Garden but failed to get much action from them.
 Jennings was a founding member of the advisory board for You Can Play, a campaign dedicated to fighting homophobia in sports.

 Jennings stepped down as head of GLSEN as of August 2008.
 By then, GLSEN had two regional offices and a staff of 40, and there were gay-straight alliances in over 3,700 schools registered to GLSEN.